nushackers/nushackers-site/content/post/2012-01-07-cool-projects-shared-on-the-mailing-list-recently.md

 ---
-layout: post
-title: "Projects Recently Shared On The Mailing List"
-date: 2012-01-07 17:08
 author: ejames
+categories:
+- Featured
 comments: true
-categories: [Featured]
+date: 2012-01-07T00:00:00Z
+title: Projects Recently Shared On The Mailing List
+url: /2012/01/07/cool-projects-shared-on-the-mailing-list-recently/
 ---

 We've got two cool projects recently posted to the NUS Hackers <a href="https://groups.google.com/forum/#!forum/nushackers">mailing list</a> to show you today.

 The first is an instant CORS search at <a href="http://nuscors.com/">nuscors.com</a>, built by Rollen Gomes a week after the launch of our <a href="http://api.nushackers.org/">Unofficial CORS API</a>.
 Simply type a module name or code to have the list filtered down to the module you're looking for.
 It's blazingly fast in a desktop browser, and I must say that it's really changed the way I do my module planning.